JeffreyYun/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and placed 10% of the data into a validation set, formed using sklearn.model_selection.train_test_split.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I used an Adam optimizer so that manually training the learning rate wasn't necessary.
+I used an Adam optimizer so that manually tuning the learning rate wasn't necessary.

-Training difficulties:
+__Appendix on Training difficulties (ranting)__

-* Multiple data sets with varying amounts of center-road driving and responding to particular turns (car would often crash into the corners of the bridge or the brown road after -- it seemed very attracted to corners).
-I took a /lot/ of data to correct turns at these places.
+* Multiple data sets with varying amounts of center-road driving and responding to particular turns (car would often crash into the diamond-shaped corners of the bridge or the brown road after -- it seemed very attracted to corners).
+I took a _lot_ of data to correct turns at these places.
+* I also tried cropping the images to various amounts and even resizing (to speed up training and avoid GPU Out of Memory errors -- my model performed poorly with these resizes and I found "Refresh Workspace" resolved GPU OOM, especially if I was testing the model concurrently with performing training, e.g. with that model file loaded).
 * I was saving my data in /opt/carnd_p3/turns_data and one time the machine froze and everything in /opt/carnd_p3 was reset, losing all my data
 * I created multiple models of varying architectures and levels of training of each of the dataset, to compare driving behavior.
 Finally, I arrived at one which was smooth and did not attract itself to edges.
 Data collecting took ~10 hours in total, and this was entirely aimed to get the car to complete a loop around the first track.
 * The car would frequently swerve in straight sections (especially the early one) at my desired 30mph.
-So I recorded the video at an agonizingly 10mph so the vehicle could respond fast enough and avert the edge-attracting disasters that has long plagued this 15 GPU workspace hours later.
+So I recorded the video at an agonizingly 10mph so the vehicle could respond fast enough and avert the edge-attracting disasters that has long plagued these 15~ GPU workspace hours.
+* At one point, I gave up collecting my own data (I had difficulty keeping to center of road and steering well myself).
+I got my dad to gather some data.